ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 This process can take a minimum of 16 hours, with the maximum time to activation being dictated by the length of the activation queue, which can be weeks.
 You can leave your distributed validator cluster offline until closer to the activation period if you would prefer.
 You can also use this time to improve and harden your monitoring and alerting for the cluster.

-## Step 6.
-Add the Central Monitoring Token
+## Step 6 - Optional.
+Add the Monitoring Credentials

 :::info
-This step is **optional** but recommended in order for the Obol Team to help with the health of your cluster.
+This step is **optional** but will help the Obol Team monitor the health of your cluster.
+It can only be perfomed if the Obol Team has given you a credential to use.
 :::

-1. You may have been provided with a **Central Monitoring Token** used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
-The token needs to be added in `prometheus/prometheus.yml` replacing `$PROM_REMOTE_WRITE_TOKEN`.
-The token will look like:
+1. You may have been provided with **Monitoring Credentials** used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
+The provided credentials needs to be added in `prometheus/prometheus.yml` replacing `$PROM_REMOTE_WRITE_TOKEN` and will look like:
-`eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ`.
+`obol20!tnt8U!C...`.

 2. To help us easily identify your cluster, also add your `cluster name` in the `prometheus/prometheus.yml` file, replacing `$CLUSTER_NAME`.